If you need to get an x-ray while pregnant, you may be wondering how it will impact you and your growing baby.

 In this article: 📝

-Electromagnetic radiation is all around us.
-In fact, we encounter it every day in the light spectrum we are able to see.
+And electromagnetic radiation is all around us—we encounter it every day in the light spectrum we are able to see.

-This is a big deal, as it has allowed us to travel into our bodies and, with the help of a device called an x-ray detector, create a picture of what’s happening inside.
+This is a big deal, as it has allowed us to travel into our bodies and create a picture of what’s happening inside—with the help of a device called an X-ray detector.

-With this tool, we are able to diagnose and monitor new and existing health conditions.
+With this tool, we’re able to diagnose and monitor new and existing health conditions.

 Plus, it’s offered us lifesaving treatments in the form of radiation therapy that can destroy cancerous cells.